xLPMG/machine-learning-compilers/docs/submissions/05_tensor_op.rst

 The last step would be to set the remaining undefined dimensions to ``seq``, as the next optimization would be to find ideal ``shared`` loops.

-However, in our ``createSharedLoops`` function, we did not have to make any asjustments.
+However, in our ``createSharedLoops`` function, we did not have to make any adjustments.

 For our ``splitDimensions`` function, we would now also check if we had a ``dim_t::c`` as a dimension type: